HVossi92/pomodoro/README.md

 1. **Access the Application**: Open your web browser and navigate to the application URL
 2. **Start a Focus Session**: Click the "Focus" button to start a 25-minute focus session
-3. **Pause if Needed**: Click the button again to pause the timer
-4. **Take a Break**: When the focus session ends, click the "Break" button to start a 5-minute break
+3. **Take a Break**: When the focus session ends, click the "Break" button to start a 5-minute break
-5. **Repeat**: Continue alternating between focus and break sessions
+4. **Repeat**: Continue alternating between focus and break sessions

-The application automatically saves your session state, so you can close your browser and return later to continue where you left off.
+The application automatically saves your session state, so you can close your tab and return to where you left off.

 ## Development Setup